 Similar to the start of the set, ties occurred at every point from 19 to 25, as neither team wanted to give up the edge.
 Koroma provided the Rock Ridge offensive spark with 3 of her set-high 8 kills late in the set—including one after a crucial ace from junior defensive specialist Riley Makitka (18 digs, 3 aces) that gave the Pride set point at 24-23.
 But a put-away from Galofaro on their third set point opportunity gave Heritage the 27-25 victory to stay alive and force a deciding fifth set.

 “Switching up the lineup helped to build the charge for the younger girls and build the confidence between them and the other girls on the court,” Coates said.
-“It gets them in the jist of playing with the team in districts, which builds their confidence.
+“It gets them in the gist of playing with the team in districts, which builds their confidence.
 We wanted to get them the ball as much as possible, regardless of if they’re making a mistake or getting the point.
 We’re really just trying to build confidence at the net.”

 While Heritage had the momentum late in the fourth set, Rock Ridge established the early lead in the fifth as Koroma set the tone with 2 kills, a block, and an ace.
 But the defensive contributions from Makitka and Heritage junior libero Emily Kolas (28 digs, 4 assists, 1 ace, 1 kill) kept rallies going and forced a couple Phoenix errors that opened the door for the Pride to take their first lead of the set at 9-8 on a critical kill from Holland.